Skoda Elroq new car review

 Design and build

-Inside up-front, it's very like an Enyaq, with a stubby gear selector and a tiny instrument binnacle viewed through a flat-bottomed steering wheel.
-The usual big 13-inch central screen features the latest VW Group tech, which means short-cut buttons for climate, parking, driving modes and driver assistance systems.
-So you don't have to delve into sub-menus to find them.
-As usual with a Skoda, cabin storage is a strong point - the brand claims 48-litres of stowage capacity across the interior.
+The cabin is very like an Enyaq, with a stubby gear selector and a tiny instrument binnacle viewed through a flat-bottomed steering wheel.
+As usual with a Skoda, storage is a strong point - the brand claims 48-litres of stowage capacity across the interior.

 Rear seat room is significantly better than other EVs at this Elroq's price point (like the ID.3 and the Niro EV), helped by the lack of a central transmission tunnel; there are storage boxes where that would usually be.
 The boot capacity is 470-litres, a versatile space with a storage net for charging cables under a parcel shelf which can also be used to divide the cargo area.
 There are mini shelves either side of the luggage bay - and under-floor storage too.
 Expect all the usual Skoda 'Simply Clever' features as well, like a tyre tread depth gauge mounted in the boot lid and an umbrella secreted in the front door lining.